PLCHome/ioBroker.growatt/README.md

 ## Changelog

+### 3.2.3 (27.01.2024)

+- (PLCHome) In Multiple Backflow the objects in Total Data and Status Data were swapped.
+Please delete the objects below Total Data and Status Data and restart the adapter after the update.

 ### 3.2.2 (27.01.2024)

 - (PLCHome) Catching of the fault log messages is now possible (Thanx to ZioCain for the code)